-Spend 7 nights touring Ireland’s lakelands and Wild Atlantic way, from the majestic Cliffs of Moher, voted Irelands top tourist attraction for 2019 to the unspoiled beauty of Connemara.
+Spend 7 nights touring Ireland’s lakelands and Wild Atlantic way, from the majestic Cliffs of Moher, voted Irelands top tourist attraction to the unspoiled beauty of Connemara.
 We’ve picked high quality hotels and guesthouses to suit your budget.
 Evening meals are provided if your tour is booked to include hotels.
 We can supply electric, hybrid or racing bikes to make your cycle go as comfortable as possible.
-Luggage transfers are also included.
 Guided tours are offered with groups of 8 or more.

 We would recommend Electric bikes if there are different fitness levels within groups.

 Airport Transfer Times to Killaloe - Dublin - 2 Hrs 15mts / Shannon - 45mts / Knock - 2hrs / Belfast International Airport 3hrs 40mts.

 Airport transfers can be arranged through our booking form.
 We can also assist you for departures including bus, rail and taxi transfer.